Skip to main content

 Your ability to fall asleep and stay asleep is managed by a delicate balance of neurotransmitters within your brain.
 These chemical messengers either excite or inhibit brain activity.
 Gamma-aminobutyric acid (GABA) is the primary inhibitory neurotransmitter, the brain’s natural calming agent.
 It quiets neuronal chatter, allowing the mind to transition into sleep.

 Conversely, excitatory neurotransmitters like glutamate keep the brain alert and active.
-An imbalance in this system, perhaps from or other factors, can leave your mind racing precisely when it needs to be still.
+An imbalance in this system, perhaps from chronic stress or other factors, can leave your mind racing precisely when it needs to be still.
 Peptides can directly interact with these pathways, helping to amplify the brain’s own calming signals.

 The Circadian Rhythm Your Master Biological Clock